“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 Nevertheless, Korach and his party were swallowed into Gei-Hinnom alive due to their rebellion.
 According to Pirkei Avot, the mouth of the earth that swallowed Korach was one of the ten things that HaShem created on the eve of the first Shabbat,

-Included in the list above, is the Staff of Moshe.
+The staff of Moshe is included in the list above.
 On the literal level, this is separate from the staff of Aharon, but on a deeper, Midrashic level, the two are one.
 Let us examine this staff.

 The Staff